Jetstar Asia

-Jetstar Asia Airways Pte Ltd (operating as Jetstar Asia) is a Singaporean low-cost airline headquartered at Changi Airport.
-It operates services to regional destinations in Southeast Asia to countries such as Myanmar, Cambodia, Malaysia, Indonesia, Philippines, Thailand and Vietnam.
-It also flies to regional routes in East Asia such as Japan, Taiwan and Hong Kong.
+Jetstar Asia was a Singaporean low-cost airline headquartered at Changi Airport.
+It operated services to regional destinations in Southeast Asia to countries such as Myanmar, Cambodia, Malaysia, Indonesia, Philippines, Thailand and Vietnam.
+It also flew to regional routes in East Asia such as Japan, Taiwan and Hong Kong.

-Established in 2004, it is the main feeder airline for its parent company Jetstar Airways for passengers flying into Australia.
-It is one of the Asian offshoots of parent Jetstar Airways, the other being Jetstar Japan, the low-cost subsidiary airline of Australia's Qantas.
-It primarily uses a fleet of Airbus A320 aircraft.
+Established in 2004, the airline served as the primary feeder carrier for its parent company, Jetstar, transporting passengers into Australia.
+It was one of Jetstar's Asian affiliates, alongside Jetstar Japan, and operated a fleet of Airbus A320 aircraft as a low-cost subsidiary of Qantas.
+It ceased operations on 31 July 2025.

-Background
+History

-Jetstar Asia was launched in 2004 as a partnership between Qantas, holding a 49% stake in the airline, Singaporean businessmen Tony Chew (22%) and FF Wong (10%) and the Singapore government's investment company, Temasek Holdings (Private) Limited (19%).
+Jetstar Asia was launched in 2004 as a partnership between Qantas (49% stake), Singaporean businessmen Tony Chew (22%) and FF Wong (10%) and Temasek Holdings (19%).
 It received its Air Operator's Certificate from the Singapore government on 19 November 2004.

-Due to its belated entry into the market, the airline differentiated itself from its competitors by flying further; anywhere within a 5-hour radius from Singapore while its competitors flew to destinations within a 4-hour radius from Singapore.
-The airline announced 7 routes to Shanghai, Hong Kong, Taipei, Pattaya, Jakarta, Surabaya and Manila; the most ambitious start-up plan compared to any of its Asian rivals, which would have given it the widest international coverage.
+Due to its belated entry into the market, the airline differentiated itself from its competitors by flying further; anywhere within a five hour radius from Singapore while its competitors flew to destinations within a 4-hour radius from Singapore.
+The airline announced seven routes to Shanghai, Hong Kong, Taipei, Pattaya, Jakarta, Surabaya and Manila; the most ambitious start-up plan compared to any of its Asian rivals, which would have given it the widest international coverage.

 Online ticketing commenced at 0800 hours (8GMT) on 7 December 2004, a day after the first three routings and their promotional prices were announced, namely S$48 (HK$228) to Hong Kong, S$88 (NT1788) to Taipei and S$28 (Bht725) to Pattaya on a one-way ticket for all seats in the first week of operations as each routing was launched.
 Flights to Manila began in 2005.
-As part of its differentiation, Jetstar flew to Ninoy Aquino International Airport instead of the cheaper Clark International Airport in Angeles City.

 However, services to certain announced destinations (Shanghai, Jakarta and Surabaya) could not be started.
-The non-start of flights to Shanghai was because China's aviation authority did not allow foreign budget airlines flying to both Shanghai and Beijing airports.
-Flights to Indonesia were not allowed as Indonesia's government embarked a policy of protectionism.
+The delay of flights to Shanghai was because China's aviation authority did not allow foreign budget airlines flying to both Shanghai and Beijing airports.
+Flights to Indonesia were also not allowed as Indonesia's government embarked a policy of protectionism for its own low-budget airlines.
 Existing flights by low-fare airlines, such as Valuair's flights to Jakarta and Denpasar as well as Tiger Airways' service to Padang, were not revoked.